-Highlands has a high performing and popular sixth form.
-The summer 2022 results put the results at Highlands in the top 10% of schools nationally.
-Students go to on to a range of destinations, for example our year 13 students have gone to Oxbridge for each of the last three years, many have gone to Russell Group universities and others have gone on to apprenticeships.
+Highlands has an Ofsted Outstanding, high performing and oversubscribed sixth form.
+The summer 2024 results put Highlands Sixth form in the top 10% of schools nationally for a third year in a row.
+Students go to on to a range of destinations including top universities (Oxford, Cambridge, UCL, King's college London), others have gone on to do degree apprenticeships at companies like Blackrock and law firms such as Allen and Overy and others have gone onto to pursue apprenticeships.
 Whether it be A levels or BTECs we support students to the next stage of their life.